America's Health Rankings, United Health Foundation Logo

 • Women living in metropolitan areas compared with those in non-metropolitan areas.

-Choosing to use moderation when consuming alcohol can reduce the risk of adverse short- and long-term health outcomes.
-Women who are pregnant or trying to get pregnant should not drink alcohol.
-The Centers for Disease Control and Prevention (CDC) also recommends against drinking for women who are sexually active and do not use effective birth control, as it might affect an unplanned pregnancy.
-The CDC has a drinking tool that allows adults to anonymously check their drinking and identify barriers and motivators for drinking less.
+Using moderation when consuming alcohol can reduce the risk of adverse short- and long-term health outcomes.
+Drinking any amount of alcohol while pregnant is dangerous.
+Alcohol passes to the baby through the umbilical cord and can cause lifelong disabilities.
+The Centers for Disease Control and Prevention (CDC) also recommends against drinking for women who are sexually active and do not use effective birth control, as the alcohol exposure might affect an unplanned pregnancy.
+The CDC has a tool that allows adults to anonymously evaluate their drinking behaviors and identify barriers and motivators to reducing alcohol consumption.
+Learn more about the benefits of drinking less alcohol here.

 The U.S. Preventive Services Task Force recommends that clinicians screen adults ages 18 and older for unhealthy alcohol use and provide brief behavioral counseling interventions.
-Evidence-based strategies have been effective in preventing excessive drinking.
-The Community Preventive Services Task Force has published several recommended interventions.
+The Community Preventive Services Task Force (CPSTF) has published findings on several evidence-based interventions to prevent excessive drinking.
+Interventions that have been found effective include dram shop liability laws, electronic screening and brief interventions (e-SBI) and increasing alcohol excise taxes.

-Healthy People 2030 has multiple goals related to excessive drinking.
-These include:
+Healthy People 2030 has multiple goals related to excessive drinking, including:

 • Increasing abstinence from alcohol among pregnant women.

-• Reducing the proportion of people who engage in binge drinking.
+• Reducing the proportion of adults who engage in binge drinking.

 • Reducing the proportion of people who had alcohol use disorder in the past year.